Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 			- https://XX.XXX.XX.XXX:8443/pma
 		- Save the MySQL URL and credentials into your webhost details document.
 If you have an alias for quick SSH login, you might want to also save it as an echo before the ssh or sshpass command.

-### How to log into Web Hosting Management Panel (Cpanel, Cloudpanel, etc)
+### How to log into Web Hosting Control Panel (Cpanel, Cloudpanel, etc)
 - What’s the link with port number (Different web hosting services may assign different port for your panel). eg. Cloudpanel on Hostinger [https://XX.XXX.XX.XXX:8443](https://XX.XXX.XX.XXX:8443)
 - What are your login credentials?
 - VPS: How to navigate to your panel at the Services Dashboard (if you don’t have the link handy)
 	- what’s their information architecture (to help remember how to navigate there).
 	- eg. Hostinger’s: Hostinger believes CloudPanel manages the Ubuntu operating system with the purpose of web site and related services, hence you find CloudPanel under left panel item Settings (think VPS) → Operating System -> then “Manage Panel” button on the OS page
-- Save the web hosting management panel URL and credentials into your web host details document.
+- Save the Web Hosting Control Panel URL and credentials into your web host details document.
 If you have an alias for quick SSH login, you might want to also save it as an echo before the ssh or sshpass command.

 ---